A dental AI receptionist purpose-built for PHIPA-aware implementation.

 Can US-based dental AI receptionists comply with PHIPA?

 Your practice handles patient calls every day.
-Make sure every call is PHIPA compliant.
+Make sure every call is PHIPA-aware.

 Canadian dental practices are fielding more calls than ever as patients navigate CDCP coverage and eligibility.
-Aida answers after hours, handles the full intake, and stores everything on Canadian servers.
+Aida answers after hours, handles the intake, and gives your team a documented, encrypted call record to review.